2019 Privacy Design Forecast

-In February, The Shorenstein Center is convening policymakers to discuss frameworks for safeguarding consumer rights for their data.
+In the Spring of 2019, The Shorenstein Center is convening policymakers to discuss frameworks for safeguarding consumer rights for their data.
 Calling all designers, technologists, engineers, researchers, product managers, and more: We are seeking to curate a set of inspirational design concepts that can be used in practice to share with governments and policymakers and are asking for your help to contribute.
 Inspired by our colleagues at Nieman Lab who create the annual “Predictions for Journalism” list, we hope to compile the best examples of technology and privacy trends to consider when crafting policies and regulations

 Foundational research questions as guidance:

 - How might we reimagine meaningful, informed consent for sharing personal data?